Kyogen 'A man's hanging in a tree only by his teeth.

 An explanation of the Koan answer

-The master constructs a fictional situation: A man holding himself in a tree with his teeth only .
-Every Buddhist has to answer questions about the tradition.
-The man has to answer!
+The master constructs a fictional situation: A man holding himself in a tree with his teeth only was asked "Why did Bodhidharma came to China?"

 The background story of this Koan